 Command Prompt Deployment Image Servicing and Management (DISM) System File Checker (SFC) System Configuration

 Microsoft Update Catalog Microsoft Download Centre AMD Nvidia

 How to find missing drivers in Windows 10 using Windows in-built tools?

 The Device Manager is the best tool to search for missing drivers in a Windows Operating system.

 What are some good drivers which can be installed?

 Bit Driver Updater Quick Driver Updater ITL Driver Updater Driver Booster

 Software conflicts Corrupt files Third-party applications Outdated drivers exist already Hardware issues Misconfigured settings Malware and viruses

-This article describes various tools you can use to find missing drivers in Windows 10.
+This article describes various tools to find missing drivers in Windows 10.
 Windows usually has a built-in tool and mechanisms to help you resolve the issue.
-Device manager, SCF, DISM, etc. are in-built tools, and brief knowledge of these systems is enough to find and fix missing drivers.
+Device manager, SCF, DISM, etc., are in-built tools; brief knowledge of these systems is enough to find and fix missing drivers.